Digitise Videotape: Four things you NEED to know about pricing.

 CONDITION: The big influencer

 The condition of the media has a big influence on the ability to recover content.
 Conditional issues can be a result of age, as well as the environment in which the collection has been stored.
-And to add further complexity, the various manufactures had different qualities of the tape stock of which some have aged better than others.
+And to add further complexity, the various manufacturers had different qualities of the tape stock of which some have aged better than others.
 Common degradation issues manifest in the form of Hydrolysis, sticky-shed syndrome and mould.

 Why will condition influence the price to digitise?